jssteinberg/some-makeup/src/routes/style/index.md

 @import 'makeup-style/src/intuitive.css';
 ```

-CSS for intuitive styling behaviours and browser default fixes that prevents elements from disrupting the default vertical rhythm by affecting line-height, excluding form elements.
-Includes option for defining variable `--mono-font` for setting mono-font-family.
+CSS for intuitive styling behaviours and browser default fixes that prevents elements from disrupting the default vertical rhythm by affecting line-height (excluding form elements).
+Includes option for defining variable:

+- `--mono-font` for setting mono-font-family.

 ## 3.